How to Choose a New Front Door

 Stable door, contemporary with a metallic finish, traditional in Chartwell green… the possibilities are endless and many manufacturers allow you to build a door to suit your specific needs and preferences.

 A stable door would normally suit a back door better but may work great if you live in a cottage in a rural context.
-A contemporary design paired with a period home might look odd, so it’s important to consider carefully how the door will look in situ.
+A contemporary design paired with a period home might look odd, so it’s important to consider carefully how the door will look.
 Likewise, consider the colour of your window frames when picking out a finish for your front door.

 Don’t skimp on door locks